NBility-Model/nbility-model.github.io/docs/2. User manual and workshops/2.2. archi-beginner/9-generate-pdf-docx-pptx.md

 ---
-title: "Generate model in PDF, Word, Powerpoint"
+title: "2.2.9.
+Generate model in PDF, Word, Powerpoint"
 ---

 # 2.2.9.
 Generating a model in PDF, MS Word or MS Powerpoint